george8188625/Create-Diesel-Generators/README.md

 While this is not gonna give you the absolute most realistic implementation, this provides something simple.
 You don't have to overthink anything when playing.
 Just play.

-### The future of this mod
-I'm not gonna beat around the bush, this mod isn't gonna receive many **content** updates, but it's still going to be maintained.
-You'll get ports, bugfixes and support.

-This was my first real project.
-I do this as a hobby and don't have that much free time to come up with new features.
-This was my life for 2.5 years, I think it's natural to move forward.
-Wow, I get nostalgic just thinking about this.

-If you want to contribute, feel free to open a PR (to the default branch or both latest ones), whether to fix something or add a feature.
+If you want to contribute, feel free to open a PR (to the default branch), whether to fix something or add a feature.

 If you want to help translate this mod, make a pull request with the translation files<br>